awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cis-controls.md

 Update the default security group for the default VPC in every Region to comply\.
 Any new VPCs automatically contain a default security group that you need to remediate to comply with this recommendation\.

 **Note**
-When implementing this recommendation, you can use VPC flow logging, enabled for [check 2\.9](#securityhub-cis-controls-2.9), to determine the least\-privilege port access required by systems to work properly because it can log all packet acceptances and rejections occurring under the current security groups\.
+When implementing this recommendation, you can use VPC flow logging, enabled for [2\.9 – Ensure VPC flow logging is enabled in all VPCs ](#securityhub-cis-controls-2.9), to determine the least\-privilege port access required by systems to work properly because it can log all packet acceptances and rejections occurring under the current security groups\.

 Configuring all VPC default security groups to restrict all traffic encourages least\-privilege security group development and mindful placement of AWS resources into security groups, which in turn reduces the exposure of those resources\.